(not owned or managed by UCR)

 The name "Dundee" is made up of two parts: the common Celtic name “dun,” meaning fort; and a second part that may derive from the Gaelic “dè,” meaning 'fire'.

-Double (will be single-occupancy for Fall 2020)
+Double (will be single-occupancy for Winter 2020)

 The most common living arrangements in the Residence Halls are double-occupancy rooms.
 Double rooms are predominantly same gender.
 Opportunities for assignments without regard to gender identity exist in Dundee North, 4th Floor.

-Triple (will be single-occupancy for Fall 2020)
+Triple (will be single-occupancy for Winter 2020)

 Offered at a discounted rate, a limited number of triple-occupancy rooms are available.
 Triple rooms are same-gender and include bunk-style beds.
 Opportunities for assignments without regard to gender identity exist in Dundee North, 4th Floor.